Lucerne, Switzerland

 Annual Multi-Trip Insurance plans offer Canadians year-round coverage for multiple trips—saving you time and money.

-If you are a sun-seeker, vacationer, snowbird, truck driver, business traveler, digital nomads or those living near national borders, who travels more than once a year, then this is the option for you.
+Multi-Trip travel plan is designed for people who travel several times annually and want continuous coverage without buying a new policy for each journey.
+If you are a sun-seeker, vacationer, snowbird, business traveler, or those living near national borders, who travels more than once a year, then this is the option for you.

 Annual Multi-Trip Plan